Help for people from Afghanistan in the UK

-On the 14 December, the Home Office narrowed the eligibility criteria for the ARAP scheme.
+On 14 December, the Home Office narrowed the eligibility criteria for the ARAP scheme.

-People who are eligible for ARAP can still bring their spouses, partners and dependent children under the age of 18 with them to the UK.
+People who are eligible for ARAP can still bring their family (spouses, partners, and dependent children under the age of 18) with them from Afghanistan to the UK.
 Other family members will only be relocated in exceptional circumstances.

 People who qualify for ARAP will be eligible for Indefinite Leave to Remain (ILR).

 The ACRS (Afghan Citizen's Resettlement Scheme) was formally opened on 6 January 2022.

 The British government will resettle more than 5,000 people from Afghanistan in the first year and up to 20,000 over the coming years.
 This is in addition to the Afghan Relocations and Assistance Policy.

 There is no application process for the ACRS.
 Prioritisation and referral for resettlement will be via one of the following pathways: